pineunity/OpenStackBarcelonaDemo/README.md

 FQDNLookup   false
 ```

-Please ensure that the virt plugin is enabled and configured as follows
+Please ensure that the virt plugin is enabled and configured as follows.
+This configuration
+is is required only on a host side ('GuestRunning' = false).
 ```
 LoadPlugin virt